TheAgentCompany/TheAgentCompany/workspaces/base_image/NPC.md

 }
 ```

+# Launch NPC

-* `make build` in your folder
+* Run `make build` in your folder to build the task image.
-* `make run` in your folder, then you will run the task image and step into the container.
+* Execute `make run` in your folder.
+This will run the task image and bring you into the container.
-* Maunally execute `/utils/init.sh` then NPC will be launched, you will see the CMD output like below:
+* Manually execute `/utils/init.sh` inside the container.
+This will launch the NPC, and you will see output similar to the following:

 ```
 root@299afff5d411:/utils# ls